Expanding educational horizons for Texas students

 across the state.

-By 2036, 71% of jobs will require some college education, but only 23% of Texas students currently earn a degree or credential after high school.
+By 2036, 70% of jobs will require a postsecondary credential.
+Today, only 22% of Texas students are on track to earn a degree or credential after high school.

 million